pdjr-signalk-plugins/range-monitor/README.md

 # pdjr-skplugin-threshold-notifier

-Raise notifications based on some path value.
+Raise notifications based on path values.

 __pdjr-skplugin-threshold-notifier__ compares the real-time values of one or more keys against user-defined thresholds and raises Signal K notifications if these limits are encountered.

+Each value to be monitored is compared against two threshold values , *highthreshold* and *lowthreshold*, which define upper and lower value limits.
+The value is judged to be

 ## Operating principle